nginxinc/nginx-gateway-fabric/docs/proposals/data-plane-config.md

-# Enhancement Proposal-929: Data Plane Dynamic Configuration
+# Enhancement Proposal-929: Data Plane Configuration

 - Issue: https://github.com/nginxinc/nginx-kubernetes-gateway/issues/929
 - Status: Implementable

 ## Summary

-This proposal is intended to contain the design for how to dynamically configure global settings for the data plane of the NGINX Gateway Fabric (NGF) product.
+This proposal is intended to contain the design for how to configure global settings for the data plane of the NGINX Gateway Fabric (NGF) product.
 Similar to control plane configuration, we should be able to leverage a custom resource definition to define data plane configuration, considering fields such as telemetry and upstream zone size.

 ## Goals

-Define a CRD to dynamically configure various global settings for the NGF data plane.
+Define a CRD to configure various global settings for the NGF data plane.
 The initial configurable options will be for telemetry (tracing) and upstream zone size.

 ## Non-Goals